Trying to come up with an idea isn’t easy.

-Granted, I have never tried to write an obscene number of headlines in a short period of time but his reaction to this challenge had the exact energy to a reaction I would have in the face of a big challenge
+Granted, I have never tried to write an obscene number of headlines in a short period of time but his reaction to this challenge had the exact energy a reaction I would have in the face of a big challenge

-Ok, not EXACTLY, but the stomach and room-spinning for sure.
+Okay, not EXACTLY, but the stomach and room-spinning for sure.

 Content like this takes you along for the ride.
-IT’s almost as if his experience was my experience and that just came from my reading it.
+It’s almost as if his experience was my experience and that just came from my reading it.
 Through relatable language, images, and an engaging story, COPYHACKERS earned themselves my subscription just from reading this one blog.

 If you want your blogs to do that, I suggest taking a look at theirs.